 Students will work in learning partnerships to explore the following situations in this level:

 - Lung cancer.
 This situation will also present palliative care. - Rheumatoid arthritis.
-This situation includes preoperative, intraoperative and postoperative care.
+This situation includes preoperative, intraoperative, postoperative care and complementary therapy.

 When exploring the above situations, students will consider the following concepts: